Paint Problem Solver

 Prevention

-• Allow undercoats to thoroughly dry/cure before sanding and/or topcoating.
+- Allow undercoats to thoroughly dry/cure before sanding and/or topcoating.

-• Select recommended thinner/reducer based on temperature, humidity, air movement, and size of repair.
+- Select recommended thinner/reducer based on temperature, humidity, air movement, and size of repair.

-• Follow body filler manufacturer's recommended cure time.
+- Follow body filler manufacturer's recommended cure time.

 Cause

-• Applying undercoat and/or topcoat excessively wet.
+- Applying undercoat and/or topcoat excessively wet.

-• Insufficient dry time between coats.
+- Insufficient dry time between coats.

-• Improper shop ventilation or heating.
+- Improper shop ventilation or heating.

-• Using the incorrect thinner/reducer for spray conditions.
+- Using incorrect thinner/reducer for spray conditions.

-• Omission of drier in enamel/urethane topcoats.
+- Omission of drier in enamel/urethane topcoats.

 Repair

-• Or, force dry following temperature and time recommendations.
+- Or, force dry following temperature and time recommendations.

-• Or, remove soft paint film and refinish.
+- Or, remove soft paint film and refinish.

 Prevention

-• Allow sufficient flash time between coats.
+- Allow sufficient flash time between coats.

-• Use the recommended hardener and measure accurately.
+- Use the recommended hardener and measure accurately.

 Cause

-• Thinner/reducer evaporating too fast for spraying conditions;
+- Thinner/reducer evaporating too fast for spraying conditions.

-• Inadequate flash time between coats;
+- Inadequate flash time between coats.

-• Excessive film thickness or "piling on" of heavy/wet coats;
+- Excessive film thickness or piling on of heavy/wet coats.

-• Too much air movement causing surface to "skin over" before solvents evaporate;
+- Too much air movement causing surface to "skin over" before solvents evaporate.

-• Excessive purge/flash time before force drying.
+- Excessive purge/flash time before force drying.

 Repair

 Allow finish to thoroughly dry/cure, sand smooth and refinish.
-Inspect surface carefully to ensure all craters have been removed.
+Inspect carefully to ensure all craters have been removed.

 Severe popping will require removal of the affected film.
-Prime, seal and recoat, as necessary.
+Prime, seal and recoat as necessary.

 Prevention

-• Select recommended thinner/reducer based on temperature, humidity, air movement and size of repair;
+- Select recommended thinner/reducer based on temperature, humidity, air movement and size of repair.

-• Allow for proper flash time between coats.
+- Allow for proper flash time between coats.

-• Avoid "piling on" or double wet coats.
+- Avoid "piling on" or double wet coats.

-• Restrict air movement over the surface being painted.
+- Restrict air movement over the surface being painted.

-• Avoid extended purge/flash time before force drying.
+- Avoid extended purge/flash time before force drying.

 Cause

-• Using too much or too little hardener in the putty/filler
+- Using too much or too little hardener in the putty/filler.

-• Insufficient mixing of putty/filler components.
+- Insufficient mixing of putty/filler components.

-• Applying undercoats and/or topcoats excessively wet.
+- Applying undercoats and/or topcoats excessively wet.

 Repair